What is a Home Equity Loan vs. Home Equity Line of Credit (HELOC): Which one is right for you?

 What is a Home Equity Line of Credit (HELOC)?

 If you’re looking for something that would give you a little more wiggle room, consider a line of credit.
 A home equity line of credit (or HELOC) is an open line that you can draw funds from at any time.
 Similar to a credit card, the amount you are approved for is the limit of what you can borrow, but you don’t have to borrow it all.
-Your monthly payment amount is based off of the funds that have been borrowed, so that can change month to month, and interest rates are subject to change with the market.
-At Webster First, we offer endless lines which means there is no term limit and you can keep the credit line open forever.
+Your monthly payment amount is based off of the funds that have been borrowed, so that can change month to month.
+Your interest rate is adjustable and is subject to change with the market.
+At Webster First, we offer HELOCs with a 20 year draw period and 20 year repayment period.
 Maybe you want to have some extra money in case of an emergency, but have no plans to use it just yet.
 Our HELOCs have no requirement to carry a balance, so you can leave it at zero until you need it.

 Why apply for home equity?